datafaker-net/datafaker/CONTRIBUTING.md

 - Minimal size (<1MB)
 - No dependency tree (single level, the library itself)
-- Fills a need we can't do "simply".
+- Fills a need we can't do "simply"